-Real Solutions: Garden Tips Before Winter
+Real Solutions: Prepare Your Garden for Winter

 Our canna lilies and dahlias bloomed fabulously this summer, but I understand they’re not hardy enough to survive our winter outdoors.
 What do you recommend? — D.C., Antrim, NH